-Revenue stream Rationale Status For example, a surcharge for receiving paper bills via the post (rather than receiving emails or using online account management) is qualified revenue.
-Revenue from co-sited office and retail space, or hosting commercial data centres Revenue earned from renting office and retail space in a premise that is also used for providing telecommunication services is not captured.
+Revenue stream Rationale Status of telecommunications services is qualified revenue.
+For example, a surcharge for receiving paper bills via the post (rather than receiving emails or using online account management) is qualified revenue.
+Revenue from co-sited office and retail space, or hosting commercial data centres.
+Revenue earned from renting office and retail space in a premise that is also used for providing telecommunication services is not captured.
+Not qualified revenue.
 Revenue from operating commercial data centres is not captured provided that it is operated separate from any PTN environment, sharing the same premises.
 For example, revenue from operating a server farm that is on the distribution side of a MDF (main distribution frame) or ODF (optical distribution frame) of a central office building is not qualified revenue.
-Not qualified revenue.
 This recognises that premises may be used for both telecommunication and non-telecommunication purposes.
-Revenue earned from bundles of telecommunication services with non-telecommunications goods and services other than those for which these instructions allow deductions 32 The revenue earned from these bundles of telecommunication services with non-telecommunications goods and services (for which these instructions do not provide specific guidance) must be allocated between non-telecommunications services revenue and gross telecommunications services revenue in accordance with NZ IFRS 15.
-This includes allocating any bundle discounts based on the relative standalone selling prices as prescribed by NZ IFRS 15 paragraphs 81 to 83.
-This approach seeks to allocate bundled This approach seeks to allocate bundled revenue and discounts proportionate to their unbundled or stand-alone prices as prescribed in a recent accounting standard.
-Ancillary revenue, earned by non-liable persons that are bodies corporate connected The Commission considers that such revenue is not qualified revenue.
-This is where a non-liable person body Not qualified revenue.
+Revenue earned from bundles of telecommunication services with non- telecommunications goods and services other than those for which these instructions allow deductions.
+44 The revenue earned from these bundles of telecommunication services with non- telecommunications goods and services (for which these instructions do not provide specific guidance) must be allocated between non- telecommunications services revenue and gross telecommunications services revenue in accordance with NZ IFRS 15.
+Apply NZ IFRS 15 to calculate the qualified revenue earned from the bundle, even if the QLP has not yet adopted NZ IFRS 15 for other reporting purposes.
+This includes allocating any bundle discounts based on the relative stand- alone selling prices as prescribed by NZ IFRS 15 paragraphs 81 to 83.
+This approach seeks to allocate bundled revenue and discounts proportionate to their unbundled or stand-alone prices as prescribed in a recent accounting standard.
+Ancillary revenue, earned by The Commission considers that such Not qualified revenue.

-Deductions are allowed for end-user equipment, broadcasting services, music on-demand, video ondemand content and other goods and services that were sold as part of a bundle with telecommunications services, and which have a primary function related to the provision of or connection to a telecommunication service.
+44 Deductions are allowed for end-user equipment, broadcasting services, music on-demand, video ondemand content and other goods and services that were sold as part of a bundle with telecommunications services, and which have a primary function related to the provision of or connection to a telecommunication service.